-In this comprehensive deals guide, we've found the best music app subscription deals for this month, from Spotify to YouTube Premium.
+In this comprehensive deals guide, we've found the best music app subscription deals in 2023, from Spotify to YouTube Premium.
 To help you find the best prices, we've compared all music apps below and included free trial information and money-off for up to 3 months.

 Music subscription services have completely transformed the way music is listened to, released and accessed.
 Long gone are the days of CDs and cassette tapes (sadly) and music apps and subscriptions have happily taken their place.

 Music subscriptions unlock a wide selection of songs, albums, podcasts and new releases.
 While you can find many music apps for free, the majority of users pay per month or annually to avoid ads, listen offline, skip through playlists and extra features.